Notice of Privacy Practices

 Right to a Paper Copy

-You have the right to obtain a paper copy of this Notice of Privacy Practices upon request, even if you have previously agreed to receive the notice electronically.
+You have the right to obtain a paper copy of this Notice of Privacy Practices upon request, even if you have previously agreed to receive the Notice electronically.

 Complaints